-I am now taking pre-orders for Sins as Red as Scarlet and the accompanying CD.
-The first 500 people who pre-order Sins as Red as Scarlet (RRP £9.99), to be sent to a UK address, by 28 August 2020, will receive a copy of my social history of the seventeenth century Coffers, Clysters, Comfrey and Coifs (RRP £12.95) absolutely free.
+I am taking orders for Sins as Red as Scarlet and the accompanying CD.
+A random selection of those who order Sins as Red as Scarlet (RRP £9.99), directly from me, to be sent to a UK address, will receive a copy of my social history of the seventeenth century Coffers, Clysters, Comfrey and Coifs (RRP £12.95) absolutely free.
 These will be signed copies.
-They will also have the opportunity to purchase the accompanying CD for £3 (RRP £4).
+You will also have the opportunity to purchase the accompanying CD for £3 (RRP £4).
 There will be no charge for UK postage.
-To pre-order, please contact me.
-For those with overseas addresses, sadly, postage costs mean that I recommend that you wait and get print on demand copies from Amazon after the launch.
-Kindle versions will also be available on Amazon from 29 August.
-Hopefully the audio book version of my previous novel Barefoot on the Cobbles will be released on the same day.
-This is being produced by the wonderful team at Circle of Spears.
+To order, please contact me.
+For those with overseas addresses, sadly, postage costs mean that I recommend that you get print on demand copies from Amazon.
+Kindle versions are available on Amazon.
+Copies are also available in Walter Henry’s Bookshop in Bideford and Ilfracombe Book Shop.

 I will be selling copies at all my face-to-face talks after the launch but larger events and talks specifically about the research are listed below.

 29 August 2020 Virtual Launch including a free Zoom presentation Sins as Red as Scarlet: researching the story of a C17th town at 2.00pm (BST), describing the research behind the book.
 Please contact me for details of how to register.

 3 April 2021 Sins as Red as Scarlet: researching the story of a C17th town Barnstaple History Group